mui/material-ui/docs/data/joy/components/aspect-ratio/aspect-ratio.md

 Place a native html `<img>` or `<video>` as a first direct child of the aspect ratio component.

-Use `objectFit` prop to change how the media should be resized to fit the aspect ratio component.
+Use the `objectFit` prop to change how the media should be resized in order to fit the aspect ratio component.
 It has `object-fit: cover` by default.

 {{"demo": "MediaRatio.js"}}

 ## Controlling the height

 Use `minHeight` and `maxHeight` to set the lower and upper bound of the component's height.
-This is useful when the aspect ratio is used in the component that has dynamic width.
+This is useful when the aspect ratio is used in a component that has dynamic width.

 {{"demo": "MinMaxRatio.js"}}